AuresBug/laravel-media/README.md

 ### Upload media

-You should use the `Optix\Media\MediaUploader` class to handle file uploads.
+You should use the `Auresbug\Media\MediaUploader` class to handle file uploads.

 By default, this class will update files to the disk specified in the media config.
 It saves them as a sanitised version of their original file name, and creates a media record in the database with the file's details.